-Non-controlling interests in the results and equity of subsidiaries are shown separately in the consolidated statement of profit or loss, statement of comprehensive income, statement of changes in equity and statement of financial position respectively.
-Non-controlling interest consists of the amount of those interest at the date of the original business combination and the non-controlling interest share of changes in equity since the date of the combination.
-Profit or loss and each component of other comprehensive income (OCI) are attributed to the equity holders of the parent of the Group and to the non-controlling interests, even if this results in the non-controlling interests having a deficit balance.
+Non-controlling interests in the results and equity of unit and part of the operation within that unit is disposed subsidiaries are shown separately in the consolidated of, the goodwill associated with the disposed operation statement of profit or loss, statement of comprehensive is included in the carrying amount of the operation when income, statement of changes in equity and statement determining the gain or loss on disposal.
+Goodwill disposed of financial position respectively.
+Non-controlling interest in these circumstances is measured based on the relative consists of the amount of those interest at the date of values of the disposed operation and the portion of the the original business combination and the non-controlling cash-generating unit retained. interest share of changes in equity since the date of the combination.
+Profit or loss and each component of The Group's policy for goodwill arising on the acquisition of other comprehensive income (OCI) are attributed to a subsidiary is described in Note 11. the equity holders of the parent of the Group and to the non-controlling interests, even if this results in the non-(iii) Associates controlling interests having a deficit balance.